 Dr. Fisch said it was unusual for this cygnet to be without its parents.
 It may have left in a fit of adolescent rebellion and was quietly feeding on the bottom weeds.

 I really impressed the guide by recognizing this plant as hops.
-(I don't know why; it looks just like hops.)
-She said that the hops grow wild in this area, like this one climbing up a roadside barricade by the river.
+(I don't know why she was surprised; it looks just like hops.)
+Hops grow wild in this area, like this one climbing up a roadside barricade by the river.
 Almost all the plants had entered winter dormancy, so we didn't get to see any other wildflowers.

 As we neared Hals, we began to see more "civilization."
 This area is frequented by locals in the summer: the old swimming hole.

 The building in the background hidden by the trees was a stable.
-The guide said that it ran a riding program and had recently expanded.
+It runs a riding program and has recently expanded.
 I pointed out that if there is an expanding riding program, there are certainly bridle trails, especially since there was no riding arena.
 She agreed that she would research the matter in case someone else had the same question.